 Sincerity, Truthfulness, Honesty (誠 Makoto)

 Makoto 誠, or truthfulness, goes two ways: towards yourself, and towards others.
 When directed towards yourself, it takes on the shape of intellectual honesty: you see the world exactly the way it is, and not dive into self-delusion.

 Wandering samurai Miyamoto Musashi also said this: “Truth is not what you want it to be; it is what is, and you must bend to its power or live a lie.”
 In other words, you need not lie to yourself about the truth, and you need to accept matters just the way they are.

 Towards others, Makoto 誠 means not to lie to anyone, and to always keep your promises.
 Never make a promise that you know you can’t keep, and always do your best to maintain the promises that you made.

 The word of a person has a lot of value, and when you remain truthful in the way you speak and act, you should be able to improve yourself more as a person.

 The samurai code might be old, but it teaches people of every era how they should improve themselves.
 It shows you how to be a better person, and how to strive for success.
 It teaches you that even if you have the power, you should always be a good person striving for self-improvement.

-PS: If you are learning a language such as Japanese, you can use our free web application to record your vocabulary lists and phrase lists
+PS: If you are learning a language such as Japanese, you can use our free language tool to record your vocabulary lists and phrase lists